jpcosteira/CIV5164Z_PIV/Auxiliar/YoloPipeline/README.md

 ## Deploying the YOLO Pipeline pulling images from hub.docker.com (download and run)

-The commands below will fire the download of all required containers but if you want to download them prior to running the pipeline type :
+The -Single command- below will fireup the download of all required containers, but if you want to pull them prior to running the pipeline type :
 ```shell
 $ docker pull sipgisr/yolo_grpc (8Gb image)
 $ docker pull sipgisr/gradio_grpc